 - PROLOR Compensation Advisory Vote Proposal.
 The PROLOR Compensation Advisory Vote Proposal will be approved if the holders of a majority of the shares of PROLOR common stock present in person or represented by proxy and entitled to vote at the PROLOR special meeting vote in favor of the proposal.
 The PROLOR Compensation Advisory Vote Proposal is advisory in nature and will not be binding on PROLOR or PROLOR's Board of Directors and will not impact whether or not the compensation is paid. - PROLOR Adjournment Proposal.
-The PROLOR Adjournment Proposal will be approved if the holders of a majority of the shares of PROLOR common stock present in person or represented by proxy and entitled to vote at the PROLOR special meeting vote in favor of the proposal. - Q: Do PROLOR's or OPKO's officers and directors own shares of PROLOR common stock that are entitled to be voted at the PROLOR special meeting? - A: Yes.
-At the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock (excluding any shares of PROLOR common stock deliverable upon exercise of outstanding stock options or warrants) at the PROLOR special meeting, which shares represented approximately % of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
-Excluding shares of PROLOR common stock held by OPKO officers and directors who are also directors and executive officers of PROLOR, at the close of business on July 22, 2013, OPKO's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock, which shares represented approximately % of the PROLOR common stock, which shares represented approximately million shares of the then-outstanding PROLOR common stock, which shares represented approximately % of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
-PROLOR expects that its and OPKO's directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal.
-As a result, the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal and the PROLOR's unaffiliated stockholders vote against such proposals. - Q: Why is PROLOR asking its stockholders to vote on the PROLOR Compensation Advisory Vote Proposal? - A: PROLOR is asking its stockholders to cast an advisory (non-binding) vote to approve the PROLOR Compensation Advisory Vote Proposal because SEC rules require a company that is being acquired to seek an advisory (non-binding) vote of its stockholders with respect to certain compensation that its named executive officers may potentially receive as a result of the acquisition. - Q: What will happen if PROLOR's stockholders do not approve the PROLOR Compensation Advisory Vote Proposal? - A: The advisory approval by PROLOR's stockholders of the PROLOR Compensation Advisory Vote Proposal is not a condition to the completion of the Merger.
+The PROLOR Adjournment Proposal will be approved if the holders of a majority of the shares of PROLOR common stock present in person or represented by proxy and entitled to vote at the PROLOR special meeting vote in favor of the proposal. - Q: Do PROLOR's officers and directors own shares of PROLOR common stock that are entitled to be voted at the PROLOR special meeting? - A: Yes.
+At the close of business on July 22, 2013, PROLOR's directors and executive officers and their affiliates (including Dr. Frost, Dr. Hsiao and Mr. Rubin, each of whom is also an officer and director of OPKO) had the right to vote approximately 16.9 million shares of the then-outstanding PROLOR common stock (excluding any shares of PROLOR common stock deliverable upon exercise of outstanding stock options or warrants) at the PROLOR special meeting, which shares represented approximately 26.5% of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
+PROLOR expects that its directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal.
+As a result, the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal may be approved even if a majority of PROLOR's unaffiliated stockholders vote against such proposals. - Q: Why is PROLOR asking its stockholders to vote on the PROLOR Compensation Advisory Vote Proposal? - A: PROLOR is asking its stockholders to cast an advisory (non-binding) vote to approve the PROLOR Compensation Advisory Vote Proposal because SEC rules require a company that is being acquired to seek an advisory (non-binding) vote of its stockholders with respect to certain compensation that its named executive officers may potentially receive as a result of the acquisition. - Q: What will happen if PROLOR's stockholders do not approve the PROLOR Compensation Advisory Vote Proposal? - A: The advisory approval by PROLOR's stockholders of the PROLOR Compensation Advisory Vote Proposal is not a condition to the completion of the Merger.
 Because the vote is advisory in nature, it will not be binding on either PROLOR or OPKO and will have no effect on whether the Merger is completed or whether the compensation subject to such vote is paid. - Q: What do I need to do now and how do I vote? - A: OPKO and PROLOR urge you to carefully read this joint proxy statement/prospectus in its entirety, including the annexes and other documents attached and/or referred to in this joint proxy statement/prospectus, and to consider how the Merger may affect you.